dotnetdreamer/capacitor-plugin-get-app-info/README.md

 # Get App Info Cordova Plugin

 A Capacitor plugin to get the icon and label of an app based on its package name.
-Same as [https://github.com/esartor/cordova-plugin-get-app-info](https://github.com/esartor/cordova-plugin-get-app-info) but made for Capacitor.
+Same as [https://github.com/esartor/cordova-plugin-get-app-info](https://github.com/esartor/cordova-plugin-get-app-info) but made for Capacitor. <br/>
+Wanna be practical? check it out in usage [here](https://github.com/dotnetdreamer/notifier).

 ## Install